CP2003/webhook-python-telegram-bot/README.md

-### Whatsapp-X telegram bot
+### webhook-python-telegram-bot

-A telegram bot to get whatsapp mod apks
+A example of python-telegram-bot webhook

 ## Setup